-You should have received the following papers.
+PAPERS YOU SHOULD HAVE RECEIVED with this PETITION: You should have received the following papers.
 If one or more papers are missing, you may obtain copies of the papers from the office of the Clerk of Superior Court, at any Maricopa County Superior Court location.

 - 1. SUMMONS: A summons is a legal notice to you that a court action against you was filed in the court issuing the summons.
-It also notifies you and that a judgment will be taken against you if don't answer the complaint or petition within a certain time. - The summons also tells you how many calendar days you have to file a response, depending on how you =were served with the court papers. - Be sure to file a WRITTEN RESPONSE on time. - If the time for you to file a WRITTEN RESPONSE has passed, the other party may complete an Application and Affidavit for Entry of Default and send you a copy.
+It also notifies you and that a judgment will be taken against you if don't answer the complaint or petition within a certain time. - The summons also tells you how many calendar days you have to file a response, depending on how you were served with the court papers. - Be sure to file a WRITTEN RESPONSE on time. - If the time for you to file a WRITTEN RESPONSE has passed, the other party may complete an Application and Affidavit for Entry of Default and send you a copy.
 Then you have 10 more days in which to file your WRITTEN RESPONSE. - If you do not file a WRITTEN RESPONSE ON TIME a default judgment may be entered, and you miss your opportunity to tell the judge your side of the story. - 2.
-PETITION for DISSOLUTION (Divorce): This is the form the other party completed to request a divorce, and tell the Court his/her side of the story about the marriage, property and/or debt, spousal maintenance, minor children, pregnancy, child support, parenting time, and family living situation.
+PETITION for PATERNITY, Legal Decision-Making, Parenting Time, and/or Child Support: This is the form the other party completed to request Paternity be established, and to tell the Court his/her side of the story about the minor children, pregnancy, child support, parenting time, and family living situation.
 Read each and every word very carefully, and decide what you want to do.
 Here are your choices: - A. Do nothing.
 This means the other party can tell the judge his/her side of the story, and get a court order without you telling your side at all.
 This is called a default.
 Even in these cases, the judge will try to decide what is best, but it is never a good idea to ignore the court papers and proceeding which results in a court order that you had no input on.
 See a lawyer for help before you choose this option.